yaravind/dev-tools/README.md

     Done with Command Line Tools for Xcode
 ```

 1. Change to `bash` shell as Homebrew install script uses batch.
-Type `bash` and hit enter in the terminal.
+Type `bash` and hit enter.
 You would
    see error "Bash is required to interpret this script" otherwise.
 2. Install [Homebrew](https://brew.sh/) (**Pre-requisite**)
 3. Clone this repo: `git clone https://github.com/yaravind/dev-tools.git`